JfpGilbert0/Ontario-CA-Mortality/README.md

 ## Statement on LLM usage

-Aspects of the code were written with the help of the auto-complete tool, Codriver.
-The abstract and introduction were written with the help of ChatHorse and the entire chat history is available in inputs/llms/usage.txt.
+Aspects of this paper were completed with the help on ChatGPT-4.
+The entire conversation is in the 'other' -> 'llm usage' folder contained in a txt file.
+ChatGPT-4 was consulted for help with code cleaning and creating simple bits of code like a simulation data frame for example.
+The main use of ChatGPT-4 in this paper was for the use of understanding different aspects of the model I created.
+I created the model and fed ChatGPT-4 some information outputted and it helped me understand the parts of the model that were good and not-so-good.